 Gum problems during menopause can cause your mouth to taste like metal.
 Gum problems affect 10-40% of women.

 Digestive issues may be excessive flatulence, bloating, nausea and abdominal cramps.
 The problems arise from elevated cortisol levels as your estrogen decreases, since estrogen is responsible for maintaining healthy cortisol levels.

 Dry and itchy skin

-When your estrogen levels decrease during menopause, collagen also decreases.
+When your oestrogen levels decrease during menopause, collagen also decreases.
 Collagen is a protein in the body that strengthens your skin and keeps it moist.
-When it drops, your skin becomes dry, inelastic and itchy.
+When it drops, your skin becomes dry and itchy.

 Anxiety affects one out of three menopausal women.
 It is common in women who also experience mood swings.